ibm-cloud-docs/pattern-classic-edge-gateway/networking-design.md

 1. Client network connectivity from on-premises is accomplished through Direct Link access.
 2. A gateway is deployed in classic, which provides routing and security functions.
 3. A GRE tunnel is created between the gateway and a customer router.
-4. 192.168.xx.xx (BYOIP) packets are encapsulated by 10.1.x.x, IBM assigned IP, which is routed through the BCR over the GRE and unencapsulated on the other side.
+4. 192.168.xx.xx (BYOIP) packets are encapsulated by 10.1.x.x, {{site.data.keyword.IBM_notm}} assigned IP, which is routed through the BCR over the GRE and unencapsulated on the other side.

 {{site.data.keyword.BluDirectLink}} does not offer BYOIP on the private network.
-The {{site.data.keyword.IBM_notm}} Cloud backbone advertises the customer’s available routes that are assigned by {{site.data.keyword.IBM_notm}} to their remote networks.
+The {{site.data.keyword.Bluemix_notm}} backbone advertises the customer’s available routes that are assigned by {{site.data.keyword.IBM_notm}} to their remote networks.
 Traffic with a destination IP address that is not assigned by {{site.data.keyword.cloud_notm}} (10.0.0.0/8) is dropped by {{site.data.keyword.cloud_notm}}.
 Traffic can be encapsulated between the remote client network and the {{site.data.keyword.cloud_notm}} network for nonassigned {{site.data.keyword.cloud_notm}} addresses by establishing GRE tunnels between the gateway and the transit gateway.
-This allows non-IBM assigned IP addresses to be passed back to the on-premises environment.
+This allows non-{{site.data.keyword.IBM_notm}} assigned IP addresses to be passed back to the on-premises environment.

 A second GRE is required between the classic gateway and the transit gateway when nonassigned {{site.data.keyword.cloud_notm}} addresses are used in the VPC or {{site.data.keyword.powerSys_notm}} environment.